MurhafSousli/ngx-sharebuttons/README.md

 </button>
 ```

-you can override the style for a button by overriding its inner html
+you can override the style for any button by overriding its inner html

 ```
   @Input() facebookInner = "<i class='fa fa-facebook'></i>";